FelixKrueger/Bismark/docs/options/alignment.md

   Sets the SM field in the `@RG` header line; can't be set without setting `--rg_id` as well.
 Default: SAMPLE

+- `--strandID`

+For non-directional paired-end libraries, the strands identity is encoded by the order in which R1 and R2 are reported, as well as the read and genome conversion state.
+If third party tools re-organise this order it may become difficult to determine the alignment strand identity.
+This option adds an optional tag, e.g. `YS:Z:OT` or `YS:Z:CTOB` to preserve this information.
+See also [this thread for more details](https://github.com/FelixKrueger/Bismark/issues/455).
+Default: OFF.

 - `--quiet`

   Print nothing besides alignments.